Welcome to Reg Pridmore's CLASS Motorcycle Schools - the Nation's BEST Street Riding School!

 The Riders Meeting starts at 8:15 - sharp.

 Reg will kick things off with an orientation and introduction of the instructors.
 He’ll describe the expectations for the day and how the day is organized.
 He’ll discuss arrangements for lunch and gas (lunch is usually from 1:00 to 2:00 and there's usually a lunch available for purchase, or you can bring a lunch with you if you wish).
 And he’ll answer questions – there will be no un-answered questions.
-So if you have a question, ask.
+So if you have a question, ask!
 The students will be divided into two groups based upon experience and ability.
 The B-group will be more conservative riders and those who are doing CLASS for the first time.
 The A-group will be faster paced, more experienced riders.
 But both groups are there to learn and become better riders.

 You may not see them but they are there – Paramedic ambulance crews.
 We will not be on the track if there is not at least one ambulance on site.
 And we never enter the track without the direction of an instructor.
 But all of this is discussed during Reg’s orientation talk.
 Your first trip out onto the track will be with Reg.
 He will take the B-group out to various corners to observe the A-group’s track orientation laps with the instructors.
 After 20 minutes we’ll all come in and the A-group will go to the classroom and B-group will do a follow-the-leader orientation with the instructors.
 The day’s activities are evenly split between track time and class time.
-In the afternoon there will even be on track video footage shot by Reg on the camera bike!

 You did it!